react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-top-tab-navigator.md

 { width: Dimensions.get('window').width }}
 ```

-#### `position`

-Animated (from `react-native-reanimated`) value to listen to the position updates.
-The passed position value will be kept in sync with the current position of the tabs.
-It's useful for accessing the animated value outside the tab view.

 #### `sceneContainerStyle`

 Style to apply to the view wrapping each screen.
 You can pass this to override some default styles such as overflow clipping.